Learning the guitar – 3 Years of progress in one page!

 Almost finished Classical Guitar Essentials Advanced Pt.
 1 with Hani Gamal on Udemy.
 Taking it slow, as it’s getting harder at this level.
 Especially barred chords, which I’ve been practising a little bit every day.

-I recorded a couple of songs I practice regularly this month.
+I recorded some of the songs I practice regularly this month.
 Here they are:

 08 May 2020

 UK has been in lockdown for like seems forever (March 23rd)… I actually have had less time to practice, as my grand daughter is staying here, but I’ve started Hani Gamal’s Classical Guitar Essentials Advanced Part 2 on the 18th of April – this, in theory, should take me up to Grade IV LCM, but I’m not taking the exam.

 Blackbird is my new obsession song, when I’ve practised for longer I’ll record it.
 Meanwhile, I recorded this video, where I only made one mistake towards the end (can you spot it?).
 I still play this one regularly as I love it so much.

 Blackbird: still needs work but here’s the first recording of it which I’m reasonably satisfied with.
 In case I die or never play guitar again or whatever, at least there’s one recording of me playing it! 😉 So it’s taken me, let’s see, I first found it and started learning it on Jan 7th 2020.
 I play it for about 5 minutes most days.
 So, about 4 months to play it like this…